gurry/quickshell/README.md

 Quickshell
 ==========

-A Python module to manipulate files, directories and the clipboard from within a Python shell.
+Quickshell is a Python module that lets you quickly and effortlessly manipulate files, directories and the clipboard from within a Python shell.

 ###What all can I do with it?###